jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 4. After that, we will **trim** and **filter** low quality or uninformative reads/bases through |bbduk|.

-5. You will be working only with the paired-end raw data acquired through the **Illumina HiSeq 2500** Plattform [GREIG2019]_.
+5. You will be working only with the paired-end raw data acquired through the **Illumina HiSeq 2500** Platform [GREIG2019]_.

 Learning objectives